jasonyee/FTSC/Instructions/HowToUse.md

+The general function is in "C:\Users\jialinyi\Documents\MATLAB\FTSC\Clustering":

+`SSMBuiltInClustering` function

-Take `gupisub` and `nCluster=3` as an example, remember to change the variables before running each program, and change number of clusters if needed.
+As for the process to produce the existing workflow, take `gupisub` and `nCluster=3` as an example, remember to change the variables before running each program, and change number of clusters if needed.
 Note that all the names are case-sensitive, so DO NOT change.

 # Create folders